15 Jan Marketing Trends 2018

 Other marketing media

-Do not forget that many other forms of marketing media will, of course, continue to play their part in 2018 – SEO and paid search, in particular, come to mind.
+Do not forget that many other forms of marketing media will, of course, continue to play their part in marketing trends for 2018 – SEO and paid search, in particular, come to mind.
 But so will traditional forms of media, such as advertising, events, sales promotion, PR and channel incentives.
 Marketing trends indicate change opportunities and disruptive growth, but they may not be right for your organisation, so it is important to take a rational view across the board when creating your sales and marketing plans for the year ahead

 However, we believe the areas discussed such as marketing trends, in this article will unquestionably see the fastest evolution and most disruptive game-changing activity during 2018.
 In other words, this is potentially where more planning and strategic resource need to be allocated to ensure that you are making the best use of the range of tools and techniques available.

 Here is a glossary explaining some of the key items mentioned in this article in a bit more detail.
 If you would like to know more, just copy and paste each phrase into a search engine like Google.